1

 1587.
 Coronation of Zygmunt III, King of Poland.

 1892.
-Death of Joseph Karge, Polish-American general in Union cavalry and later professor at Princeton.
+Death of Joseph Karge, Polish-American general in New Jersey’s Union cavalry during the Civil War.
+He later became a professor at Princeton.

 29